igrishaev/teleward/README.md

 - The bot can be delivered either as a Jar file or a binary file (with Graal).
 - When Graal-compiled, needs no requirements (Java SDK, etc).
 The binary size is about 30 Mb.
-- At the moment, supports only long polling strategy to obtain messages.
-The webhook is to be done soon.
+- Supports both long polling and webhook modes to obtain messages.
 - Keeps all the state in memory and thus doesn't need any kind of a database.
 The only exception is the current offset value which is tracked in a file.